-If all the articles that have been written through the years on this topic were printed on paper, there would be enough to sop up all the water from the recent hurricanes.
+If all the articles that have been written through the years on this topic were printed on paper, there would be enough to sop up all the water from the last 5 years of hurricanes.
 All I want to do here is show you how you can shorten and strengthen your writing, merely by taking out many of the adverbs you’re using.

 If you use a strong verb, it’s unlikely you’ll need to modify it with an adverb: “She loudly yelled at the sky!” or “She quietly whispered her answer.”